PORTABLE TOWER MANUFACTURING

-- Topographic Category: A factor to consider wind speed-up at isolated hills, ridges, and escarpments constituting abrupt changes in the general topography.
+- Topographic Category: A factor to consider is wind speed-up at isolated hills, ridges, and escarpments constituting abrupt changes in the general topography.

 - Wind Speed: The basic wind speed and ice thickness shall be at a minimum per the IBC wind maps and shall be considered to come from any horizontal direction.

-- Gust Effect Factors: Factors that account for the effects of wind gusting and the calculated response of a tower type structure.
+- Gust Effect Factors: Factors that account for the effects of wind gusting and the calculated response of a tower-type structure.

 - Load Combinations: Used to determine the “timing” or combinations of loads on the structure at the same time per the 2012 IBC.